Are Your Boots Too Big? Make Them Fit Better in 5 Simple Steps

 On that note, make sure to try on new boots at the end of the day because your feet will be more swollen then than in the morning.
 Wear the style of socks you’ll pair with the boots to simulate its truest fit.

 If you live your life in boots that are too big for you, your foot’s flexpoints will be off and it won’t bend at the break points it’s naturally designed to.
-This is a sure-fire way to get inflammation and plantar fasciitis
+This can cause inflammation and plantar fasciitis.

 Probably the easiest way to fill in the extra space you have in your boots is to get a thick pair of wool socks.
 My favorite are the Camel City Mill Heavyweight wool socks.
 They have a ton of padding throughout the entire footbed and the calf so they do double-duty in adding volume and protecting your feet from blisters.